 - Third, check my location.
-(203 Wilson Road, Newark, DE 19711.)
+(708 Harvard Lane, Newark, DE 19711.)
 I am in the heart of Newark.
 Make sure that you are willing to make the drive at the time of day you are available for lessons.
 Experience has taught me that worn-down parents are not as enthusiastic about driving 25+ minutes after a few months of lessons.
 Piano lessons are ideally a long-term relationship.
 Be okay with your drive time for the potential long-term.

 - Then, if you think you would fit well in my studio, please contact me!
 We can discuss time slots and an interview.
 But please read through the website information first so I know you are in full agreement with my policies.
 It saves us both precious time and frustration.
-Interviews are $20.
-If you decide to take lessons with me the fee will go toward your first month.
+Interviews are $30.
+If we both decide to continue with lessons, the fee goes toward your first month.
 If I decide I'm not the right teacher for you, the interview is free.

 - If my studio is full, you may be able to get on my wait list.
 People usually stop lessons suddenly for health or employment reasons.
 Sometimes what might be a full studio one week has two openings the next.
 But sometimes my waitlist is long enough that I stop adding to it for a while.
 Click here to see my waitlist status.